What is Human Resource Management?

 1. Recruitment and Training

 The one of the major responsibilities of a human resource team is Recruitment & Training.
 The HR managers has come up with proper plans and efficient strategies for recruitment of right kind of people.
 HR Recruiters design the criteria which is most eligible for that specific job description.
 Their other tasks also involves related to recruitment that includes formulating the responsibility of an employee and the scope of tasks assigned to them.
 Based on these two important factors, the contract of an employee with the organization is well prepared.
-When needed, they also provide training and onboarding to the employees according to the given requirements of the organisation.
+When needed, they also provide training and employee onboarding according to the given requirements of the organisation.
 Thus, the employees get the opportunity to sharpen their existing skills or to develop specialised skills which in turn in future will help them to take up some new responsibility and roles.

 2. Performance Appraisals